Date: November 29, 2017

 About the workshop

 Learn how Apache Hadoop addresses the limitations of traditional computing, helps businesses overcome real challenges, and powers new types of big data analytics.
 This workshop introduces Apache Hadoop ecosystem and outlines how to prepare the data center and manage Hadoop in production.

-Why Hadoop is needed
+- Why Hadoop is needed

-The Hadoop’s architecture
+- The Hadoop’s architecture

-What type of problems can be solved with Hadoop
+- What type of problems can be solved with Hadoop

-What components are included in the Hadoop ecosystem
+- What components are included in the Hadoop ecosystem

-Core Hadoop: HDFS, MapReduce, and YARN
+- Core Hadoop: HDFS, MapReduce, and YARN

-Data Integration: Flume, Kafka, and Sqoop
+- Data Integration: Flume, Kafka, and Sqoop

-Data Processing: Spark
+- Data Processing: Spark

-Data Analysis: Hive and Impala
+- Data Analysis: Hive and Impala

-Data Exploration: Cloudera Search
+- Data Exploration: Cloudera Search

-User Interface: Hue
+- User Interface: Hue

-Data Storage: HBase
+- Data Storage: HBase

-Data Security: Sentry
+- Data Security: Sentry

-The theory behind the creation of Hadoop, the anatomy of Hadoop itself, and an overview of complimentary projects that make up the Hadoop ecosystem.
+This introductory workshop is intended to all IT professionals with little knowledge about Hadoop and who are interested to know the theory behind the creation of Hadoop, the anatomy of Hadoop itself, and an overview of complimentary projects that make up the Hadoop ecosystem.